redwoodjs/redwood/docs/docs/storybook.md

 })
 ```

-Check out [Storybook's theming quickstart](https://storybook.js.org/docs/react/configure/theming#create-a-theme-quickstart) for a guide on creating your own theme.
-You may also want to export your theme to [re-use it with Storybook Docs](https://storybook.js.org/docs/react/configure/theming#theming-docs).
+For a guide on creating your own theme, see [Storybook's theming quickstart](https://storybook.js.org/docs/react/configure/theming#create-a-theme-quickstart).